 Chemistry is helpful because most bitter compounds can be hard to extract so we need to stop extracting too soon.

-The Grind Size (and Extraction)
+The Grind Size & Extraction

-Tampering is also a problem.
-Tamping finely ground coffee will allow you to pack it better so that the coffee puck is compact.
-This reduces the flow of coffee if you tamp your beans too hard.
+The other part of the problem is the tamping.
+When you tamp very finely ground coffee, you can pack it better, so the coffee puck is more compact.
+This can also reduce the flow if you tamp it too hard.

 The Other Extreme

-Espresso Variables (and Extraction)
+Espresso Variables & Extraction

 Tamping can alter the flow rate and therefore the amount of coffee that is extracted.